In the USA, there’s no federal requirement to grant employees paid time off including any of the 10 federal holidays.

 Unlimited Leave Policies, which are far less common but growing rapidly in use amongst more progressive organisations, allow employees to take as much leave as they need so long as they are still able to perform their tasks adequately.

-Whilst you may expect that employees would go on vacation endlessly given this freedom, in practice, workplaces with unlimited leave policies tend to take fewer vacation days than similar workplaces with more traditional PTO policies.
+Whilst you may expect that employees would go on vacation endlessly given this freedom, in practice, workplaces with unlimited leave policies tend to take fewer vacation days than similar workplaces with more traditional PTO policies (and of course there is no need to calculate vacation accrual, which can save some administration and tracking time).

-This is possibly due to perceived judgement from managers and coworkers (“everyone will think I’m lazy if I go on vacation”) or due to the fact that most organisations that currently employ such policies expect a high enough level of output from their employees that they do not feel time off is feasible (“I can’t go on vacation - I have too much work to do!”).
+This reduction in vacation days taken is possibly due to perceived judgement from managers and coworkers (“everyone will think I’m lazy if I go on vacation”) or due to the fact that most organisations that currently employ such policies expect a high enough level of output from their employees that they do not feel time off is feasible (“I can’t go on vacation - I have too much work to do!”).

 If you receive your leave entitlements as a lump sum on a set date, it’s simple to work out how much PTO you’ve accrued - you gain the specified amount on the specified date (generally, a set date or the anniversary of your first day).